NinjolasNJM/pixel-papercraft-generator-builder/README.md

 You must also specify some options:

 - `standardWidth` and `standardHeight` - the default width and height of the texture.
 These are required so that higher resolution textures will work.
-- `choices` - an array of texture names that may be selected instead of selecting a texture file.
+- `choices` - an array of texture names that may be selected instead of uploading a texture file.
 Specify an empty array `[]` if none required.

 ```res
 Generator.defineTextureInput(